 Thanks to the observation and warming incubator where chicks hatch daily, families can also witness the miracle of life.

-After your visit, take a look around the farm gift shop, located in the big red barn!
-It is filled with many affordable treasures like plush animals, children’s books, apparel, rugs, and handmade goods.
+After your visit, look around the farm gift shop in the big red barn!
+It has many affordable treasures like plush animals, children’s books, apparel, rugs, and handmade goods.

 Cold drinks, snacks, and ice cream are also available to please hungry bellies before driving home.